-7.NI.NCO.01 Model the role of protocols 8.NI.NCO.01 Model the role of protocols in transmitting data across networks and the internet (e.g., explain protocols and their importance to data transmission; model how packets are broken down into smaller pieces and how they are delivered).
+Domain: Networks & the Internet Practice(s): 4 .4 By end of Grade 8 6.NI.NCO.01 Model the role of protocols in transmitting data across networks and the internet (e.g., model a simple protocol for transferring information using packets). in transmitting data across networks and the internet (e.g., explain how a system 8.NI.NCO.01 Model the role of protocols in transmitting data across networks and the internet (e.g., explain protocols and their importance to data transmission; model how packets are broken down into smaller pieces and how they are delivered).
 Clarification Statement: Protocols are rules that define how messages between computers are sent.
 They determine how information is transmitted across networks and the Internet, as well as how to handle errors in transmission.
 Students should model how data is sent using protocols to choose the fastest path, to deal with missing information, and to deliver sensitive data securely.
 For example, students could devise a plan for resending lost information or for interpreting a picture that has missing pieces.
 The priority at this grade level is understanding the purpose of protocols and how they enable secure and errorless communication.
 Knowledge of the details of how specific protocols work is not expected.

-Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELINES MS-PS4-3 CV8.2.1, CV8.4.3, CV8.5.3 5c - Computational Thinker 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH
+Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDEI MS-PS4-3 CV8.2.1, CV8.4.3, CV8.5.3 5c - Computational Thinker 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH